bkclerke/Diagram.UmbracoGuides/richtext.md

 ## How To Paste In External Content
 While pasting content, the original text styles are preserved which can lead to different font faces, sizes, and colors displaying on the website when viewed.
 To prevent formatting issues, we recommended pasting the content first into a markdown editor such as notepad, then copy and paste it into your rich text editor.

-Once you have your content pasted in the rich text editor, select all of your text and click the **Clear formatting** button on the toolbar.
+Once you have your content pasted in the rich text editor, select all of your text and click the **Clear Formatting** button on the toolbar.
 This will remove inline styles from your selected content.
 Once you have done this, you can then add custom formats to your text as needed.

 Remember to double-check that you don't have any empty paragraph tags after your content.
 This is common when pasting content into a rich text editor and can lead to unnecessary spacing at the end of your text.

 ---

 ## How To Apply Basic Formatting
-{% include image_inline.html imageurl="images/basic-toolbar-formats.png" imagealt="Basic Toolbar Format Options" caption="Basic Toolbar Format Options" %}
+{% include image_inline.html imageurl="images/basic-toolbar-formats.png" imagealt="Basic Toolbar Format Options" %}

 1. Select the text you want to apply formats to.
 1. Click the format button to apply the formatting.